ethereum/go-ethereum/docs/_clef/Tutorial.md

 For example, well defined rules such as:

-* Auto-approve transactions with Uniswap v2, with value between 0.1 and 0.5 ETH per 24h period
+* Auto-approve transactions with Uniswap v2, with value between 0.1 and 0.5 ETH
+  per 24h period
-* Auto-approve transactions to address `0xD9C9Cd5f6779558b6e0eD4e6Acf6b1947E7fA1F3` as long as gas < 44k and gasPrice < 80Gwei
+* Auto-approve transactions to address `0xD9C9Cd5f6779558b6e0eD4e6Acf6b1947E7fA1F3`
+  as long as gas < 44k and gasPrice < 80Gwei

 can be encoded and intepreted by Clef's built-in ruleset engine.

 ### Rule files

 Rules are implemented as Javascript code in `js` files.
 The ruleset engine includes the same methods as the JSON_RPC defined in the [UI Protocol](/docs/_clef/datatypes.md).
 The following code snippet demonstrates a rule file that approves a transaction if it satisfies the following conditions:

 * the recipient is `0xae967917c465db8578ca9024c205720b1a3651a9`
 * the value is less than 50000000000000000 wei (0.05 ETH)

+and approves account listing if:

 * the request has arrived via ipc

 ```js